 To apply to the DNP program, an applicant must contact Dr. Mary Zwygart-Stauffacher and submit the following documents for consideration:

-• Three references from individuals who are knowledgeable of the applicant’s clinical ability and/or potential for graduate study.
+- Three references (only per reference form) from individuals who are knowledgeable of the applicant’s clinical ability and/or potential for graduate study

-- A master’s degree in nursing from a nationally accredited (CCNE or NLN) nursing program, with a role preparation in Advanced Practice Nursing as an Adult Gerontologic or Family Nurse Practitioner, Adult Clinical Nurse Specialist, or Nurse Administrator.
+- A master’s degree in nursing from a nationally accredited (CCNE or NLN) nursing program, with a role preparation in Advanced Practice Nursing as an Adult Gerontologic or Family Nurse Practitioner, Adult Clinical Nurse Specialist, or Nurse Administrator (transcript required)